redis/docs/content/develop/connect/clients/client-side-caching.md

     may also have data such as counters and scoreboards that receive frequent updates.
 In cases like this, the performance overhead of the invalidation messages can be greater than the savings made by caching.
-Avoid this problem by using a separate connection *without* CSC for any data that is not cache-friendly.
+Avoid this problem by using a separate connection *without* client-side caching for any data that is not cache-friendly.
 -   **Estimate how many items you can cache**: The client libraries let you specify the maximum number of items you want to hold in the cache.
 You